pavelekshin/fastapi-webapp/README.md

 # FastAPI WebApp Example Project

-- Well-structured and easy understand project structure
+- well-structured easy to understand and scale-up project structure
+- async IO operations
 - easy local development
     - Dockerfile optimized for small size and fast builds with a non-root user
+    - Docker-compose for easy deployment
     - environment with configured postgres and redis
     - script to lint code with `ruff` and `ruff format`
 - SQLAlchemy with slightly configured `alembic`